equinor/witsml-explorer/Docs/enable_http.md

 ## Enabling Non-Secure Links in the Desktop Edition

-In the configuration file config.json, which is created in %AppData%\Roaming\WEx-Desktop during installation of desktop edition, set "enableHttp" setting to "true".
+In the desktop edition configuration file, set "enableHttp" to true.
+See [desktop edition configuration](../Src/WitsmlExplorer.Desktop/README.md#configuration) for further details.